Tanvald: Etymology

-The original German name means literally "fir forest".
+The original German name Tannwald literally means 'fir forest'.
 The Czech name was created by transcription of the German name.

 Geography

 Tanvald is located about 9 km east of Jablonec nad Nisou.
 It lies in the Jizera Mountains.
 The highest point is the mountain Špičák at 810 m above sea level.
 The town is situated at the confluence of the rivers Kamenice, which flows along the southern municipal border, and Desná, which flows across the eastern part of the municipal territory.

 History

 The first written mention of Tanvald is from 1586, when it was described as a lumbering settlement.
 In 1895, the village was promoted to a market town and in 1905 to a town.
 In 1848, Žďár was joined to Tanvald.

 The first written mention of Šumburk nad Desnou is from the 17th century, it was probably founded between 1565 and 1581.
 In 1906, it was promoted to a market town and in 1925 to a town.
 In 1942, Tanvald and Šumburk nad Desnou were merged into one municipality.

 From 1938 to 1945 Tanvald was annexed by Nazi Germany and administered as part of Reichsgau Sudetenland.
 The majority Sudeten German population was expelled in 1945.
 The town was then resettled with Czechs.